atharvrawal/arch-setup/post-install/postinstall.md

 - Copy the whole above thing and simply paste in terminal
 - This will make the D.N.S. `1.1.1.1, 8.8.8.8` for the currently active connection

-### Install Albert & Setup
-- `yay -S albert`
-- Set theme to "Yosemite Dark"
-- Check all boxes in the window pane
-- Check desired boxes in the plugins pane

 ## Dwm Patches used
 - `useless gap`
 - `nextprev -> shiftview`